peterpo2/LATELINA/SETUP-GUIDE.md

-# Manual Setup Guide for AIPharm+
+# Manual Setup Guide for Latelina

-AIPharm+ delivers a full digital-pharmacy experience: React + TypeScript storefront, .NET 8 Web API with AI-powered assistance, seeded SQL Server data, and sample accounts for testing.
+Latelina delivers a full digital-pharmacy experience: React + TypeScript storefront, .NET 8 Web API with AI-powered assistance, seeded SQL Server data, and sample accounts for testing.
 Running it manually gives you insight into how each part works and how they connect.